-Chapter 3 details how we used tensor methods to obtain a compact representation of large datasets that describe real-world facts in the form of a 3D structure.
-To achieve this, we employed a distribution-aware version of CP decomposition, compressing the data into embeddings.
+Chapter 3 "Efficient Knowledge Embedding Using Canonical Polyadic decomposition" details how we used tensor methods to obtain a compact representation of large datasets that describe real-world facts in the form of a 3D structure.
+To achieve this, we employ a distribution-aware version of CP decomposition, compressing the data into embeddings.

-In Chapter 4, we discuss the implementation details of representing Fully-Connected (FC) layers in the TTM format.
-We focus on creating a Pytorch-compatible layer based on a sequence of TTM cores for time and memory-efficient fine-tuning and training operations.
+In Chapter 4 "SVD and TTM Representations of Fully-Connected (FC) Layers", we discuss the implementation details of representing Fully-Connected (FC) layers in the TTM format.
+We focus on creating a Pytorch compatible layer based on a sequence of TTM cores for time and memory-efficient fine-tuning and training operations.
 We further use the proposed structures to replace FC layers in different Transformer architectures.
 This choice of harnessing FC layers is motivated by the fact that these layers are often the most significant bottleneck in Transformers.

-We use these results the Chapter 5, where we replace layers in the Transformer architecture GPT-2 with a TTM object, than this kind of model from scratch, validating its performance inside and outside the domain of the Language Modeling task, as well as on some downstream tasks.
+We use these results in Chapter 5 "Efficient GPT Model using TTM Decomposition", where we replace layers in the Transformer architecture GPT-2 with a TTM object, training this kind of model from scratch, validating its performance inside and outside the domain of the Language Modelling task, as well as on some downstream tasks.

-Chapter 6, titled "Comparative Question Answering", explores the task of answering comparative questions.
+Chapter 6, titled "Efficient Question Answering using TTM decomposition", explores the task of answering comparative questions.
 The chapter provides an overview of generative and abstractive methods for solving this problem, with a focus on the latter - finding relevant answers in the corpus.
 One promising solution is ColBERT, a model based on the BERT architecture that encodes queries and texts simultaneously in the search space.
 However, as with any transformer-based model, it is computationally intensive and heavy.
 In this chapter, we employ TTM decomposition to compress the fully-connected layers within ColBERT.
 We search for optimal TTM ranks that offer the best approximation.
-Furthermore, we conduct a comparative analysis of models employing various compression techniques to accomplish QA tasks.
+Additionally, we conduct a comparative analysis of models employing various compression techniques to accomplish QA tasks.

-We also explore whether the modules in a transformer architecture exhibit similar compression behavior.
-Specifically, it investigates whether selecting certain layers for compression results in less degradation in performance.
+We will also investigate whether all modules in the Transformer architecture exhibit the same compression behaviour.
+In particular, we are investigating whether choosing certain layers for compression results in a smaller performance hit.
+Specifically, we investigate whether the selection of certain layers for compression results in a less severe degradation in performance.

-Chapter 7 delves deeper into this topic, exploring the compression of BERT, a transformer-based architecture used for natural language comprehension.
+Chapter 7 "Transformer-based Encoders compression using TTM decomposition" delves deeper into this topic, exploring the compression of BERT, a transformer-based architecture used for Language Modelling.
 In addition, we investigate the fine-tuning options available to improve the compressed model's performance.